aayushkapadia/chemical_reaction_simulator/README.md

 It accepts the input of chemical reaction network as a xml file.

-To run the Chemical World type command "python MainFrame.py"
+To run the Chemical World from terminal type command "python MainFrame.py"

+To run the Chemical World in GUI type command "python GUI.py"